shigophilo/shigophilo.github.io/_posts/2022-05-23-credential-guard-bypass.md

 However, I do not stop at the first occurrence.
 As a simple safeguard, I check the entire section and count the number of times the pattern is matched.
 If this count is 0, obviously this means that the search failed.
 But if the count is greater than 1, I also consider that it failed.
 I want to make sure that the pattern matches only once.

 Just for testing purposes and out of curiosity, I also tried several variants of the pattern to sort of see how efficient it was.
-Surprisingly, the count dropped very quickly with only two occurrences for the variant #2.
+Surprisingly, the count dropped very quickly with only two occurrences for variant #2.

 | Variant | Pattern | Occurrences |
 | :---: | :---: | :---: |